A B C D E F G H I J K L M N O P q R S T U V W Y Z

 Academy Days (VOY, J/C, PG)

-The Captain and the Commander are back home, on Earth, teaching at the Academy.
+The Captain and the Commander are back home, on Earth, and teaching at the Academy.

 Busted! --

-The Captain and the Commander are in a relationship, but are trying to keep it from the crew.
+The Captain and the Commander are in a relationship, but are trying to keep it secret.
 Trying and succeeding are, however, two quite different things.

 Busted!